-Just as COVID-19 has upended daily life around the world, it also impacted all aspects of tuberculosis diagnosis, treatment, and research.
+Just as it has upended daily life around the world, COVID-19 has also impacted all aspects of tuberculosis diagnosis, treatment, and research.
 Supply chain disruptions and the diversion of healthcare resources to the COVID-19 response have made detection and diagnosis of Mtb more difficult.
 Similarly, COVID-19 has hampered the months-long treatment regimen of tuberculosis in patients, while causing disruptions to critical clinical trials and research.
 These impacts have been witnessed first-hand via the National Institutes of Health (NIH-DAIDS) and the NIH funded Mycobacterium tuberculosis Quality Assessment (TBQA) Program at MRIGlobal (Contract Number HHSN272201700001C).
 The far-reaching effects of COVID-19 on Mtb mitigation efforts highlight the need for novel strategies to prevent future disruptions.

 Progress Against Mtb Before COVID-19

 Tuberculosis elimination is a top priority for the World Health Organization (WHO) and its partners.
 As the leading cause of death due to an infectious agent until 2020, Mtb has been heavily targeted by public health strategies.
 In the United States, the incidence of Mtb steadily declined from 1982 until the start of the COVID-19 pandemic .
 Though documented rates of infection for Mtb have continued to drop – dramatically in 2020 – that drop is attributed to multiple factors, including service disruptions, failure to seek care, and isolation from the community, and is not a true reduction in incidence .
 This assumption is supported by Mtb mortality rates in 2020, which indicate an increase in deaths due to Mtb for the first time in 15 years .